 - Breadth requirements

 - Further study

 1. In order to be considered for entry, applicants must have completed:

 (a) the Victorian Certificate of Education including:

 - VCE Units 3 and 4 – either a study score of at least 25 in one of English, English Language or Literature or a study score of at least 30 in English as an Additional Language, and

 - VCE Units 3 and 4 – a study score of at least 25 in Mathematics Methods (CAS) or Specialist Mathematics;

 Note: For applicants interested in the Bachelor of Commerce to Master of Engineering Graduate Degree Package, it's strongly encouraged that you complete Specialist Mathematics Units 3 and 4, or equivalent.
-If VCE Specialist Mathematics is not completed, applicants will be required to undertake an additional Mathematics subjects through the University's Community Access Program (CAP).
-Melbourne School of Engineering will provide a few waiver for one CAP subject.
+If VCE Specialist Mathematics is not completed, applicants will be required to undertake an additional Mathematics subject through the University's Community Access Program (CAP).
+Melbourne School of Engineering will provide a fee waiver for one CAP subject.